waku-org/docs.waku.org/docs/guides/run-nwaku-node.md

 - Enable the `Store` protocol as a client, allowing it to query peers for historical messages but not store any message itself.

 :::tip
-For more advanced configurations like enabling other protocols or maintaining a consistent `PeerID`, please refer to the [Node Configuration](/guides/nwaku/configuration) guide.
+For more advanced configurations like enabling other protocols or maintaining a consistent `PeerID`, please refer to the [Node Configuration Methods](/guides/reference/node-config-methods) guide.
 :::

 ## Connect the Node